weaviate/weaviate-go-client/_preview/DESIGN_DECISIONS.md

 }
 ```

 If `panic` made you frown, see the **Discussion** below.

 Before we wrap up let's quickly look at response handling.

 ### Love, `dest`, and Robots

 Previously we mentioned that the public layer of our client is only interested in data -- input and output, not behavior.
 In _structs_, not _interfaces_.
 The fact that something like `api.CreateBackupRequest` implements `api.Endpoint` is only relevant in the transport layer itself.
-Which is why we shouldn't try and come up with an interface, because there's simply no use for it.
+Which is why we shouldn't try and come up with an `api.Response` interface, there's _simply no use for it_.
 We want data!

-Similarly to the `json.Unmarshal` API, the caller owns the response struct, and the transport layer receives it as an opaque pointer `dest any`.
+In our design the caller owns the response struct, and the transport layer receives it as an opaque pointer `dest any`, much like in `json.Unmarshal`.
-Reading a REST response into such pointer is trivial using the same `json.Unmarshal` API.
+Reading a REST response into such a pointer is trivial using the same `json.Unmarshal` API.
 In case of gRPC, the transport needs to cast it back to
-the appropriate resopnse type before writing to it.
+the appropriate response type before writing to it.

 ```go